raven-devs/development-notes/doc/microservices/message-broker/microservices-rabbitmq-parent-notify-child-termination-signal.md

-# Microservices: a parent service that notifies child services with a termination signal
+# Microservices: RabbitMQ - a parent service that notifies child services with a termination signal

 In this example: